 The baby Land Rover’s styling is expected to be a further development of the theme launched by the DC100 concept cars.
 It will also be influenced by the look of the all-new Defender, which, Autocar understands, has already been signed off for production.

-According to figures from analysts at Credit Suisse, global sales of B-segment SUVs from established manufacturers are set to rocket from last year’s total of one million units to more than 2.5 million units in 2020.
+from analysts at Credit Suisse, global sales of B-segment SUVs from established manufacturers are set to rocket from last year’s total of one million units to more than 2.5 million units in 2020.
 It’s a niche that Land Rover cannot ignore.

 The new SUV could be the first Land Rover to be built entirely abroad.
 The company is reported to be “actively” investigating sourcing a model solely from India.